For Over 40 Years

-Greenville County has prepared a five-year Consolidated Plan for federally funded housing and community development programs, to cover activities from July 2015 to June 2019.
+The current five-year Consolidated Plan covers activities from July 2020 to June 2024.
 In the Plan, GCRA describes needs for improved, affordable housing and shelter for homeless persons, public facilities, services, and infrastructure.

 The County’s Consolidated Plan covers the cities of Fountain Inn, Greer, Mauldin, Simpsonville, and Travelers Rest, as well as all unincorporated areas of Greenville County.
 The City of Greenville prepares its own Consolidated Plan independently.

 In addition to the Consolidated Plan, GCRA also prepares Annual Action Plans (AAP) and a Consolidated Annual Performance Evaluation Report (CAPER).